rfslib/StoryRoom/README.md

 ## Technical Componenets

 * PTZ camera
-* ceiling-mounted microphones feeding into a automixer
+* ceiling-mounted microphones feeding into a automixer (Rane)
 * computer
-* Two monitor (one for the monitor, one for control)
+* Two monitors (one for the projector/monitor, one for control)
 * Windows 10 as the OS
 * OBS Studio to do the recording
-* OBS web ???
+* OBS websockets
 * Python as the controlling program

 Note that OBS Studio allows internal scripting with Python, but that it was substantially more complex to do the controlling and on-screen display.
-There is still some internal scripting to automate some things.